SwimRun Equipment

 We have been looking at these questions to find the best solution!

-The New Wave tow float is a good option for visibilty and is very light during the run sections - for the best price have a look on Amazon here.
+The New Wave tow float is a good option for visibilty and is very light during the run sections.
 You can add backstraps to the float to make it easier to run with - backpack straps can be purchased at HuTag.net.

 A dry back rucksack that is recommended on the UK Forums is the Lomo rucksack - check out their website here.
 A rucksack can be a handy option to carry spare goggles, extra gels etc. Some readers have commented the rucksack is great for the running legs, but may drag a bit on the swim legs.